-For assistance or additional information, consult a qualified installer, service agency or your dealer.
+For assistance or additional information, consult a qualified installer or service agency.

-Hearth & Home Technologies WILL NOT warranty stoves that exhibit evidence of over-firing.
-Evidence of over-firing includes, but is not limited to:
+Hearth & Home Technologies WILL NOT warranty stoves that exhibit evidence of overfiring.
+Evidence of overfiring includes, but is not limited to:

-- Warped air tube
+- · Warped air tube

 - Deteriorated refractory brick retainers

 - Deteriorated baffle and other interior components